4 Areas of Self-Care to Create Holistic Wellness

 In a word, yes.
 In today’s fast-paced world, it’s easy to get caught up in the hustle and bustle of everyday life and forget to take care of ourselves.
 We live in a culture that glorifies busyness and productivity, which can lead to burnout and exhaustion.

-We see this FREQUENTLY in our general wellness clients, and in our chronic illness clients, who push through their own health obstacles, to take care of friends and family.
-By encouraging self-care, we can help them, and you, take a step back from the chaos and focus on your own well-being.
+We see this FREQUENTLY in our general wellness clients and in our chronic illness clients, who push through their health obstacles to take care of friends and family.
+By encouraging self-care, we can help them, and you take a step back from the chaos and focus on your well-being.

 What Self-Care Is NOT!

-While those things can certainly be part of a self-care practice, self-care is about taking care of oneself in a holistic way, including physical, mental, emotional, and spiritual health.
+While those things can certainly be part of a self-care practice, self-care is about taking care of oneself holistically, including physical, mental, emotional, and spiritual health.

 - Mental